 Input gathered throughout this process directly shaped the community’s vision and guiding principles, community priorities, and policy direction.
 This collaborative approach ensured that the plan centers equity and social justice principles and reflects the lived experiences and hopes of the people who call the subarea home.

+The Greater Maple Valley Unincorporated Area Council (GMVUAC) lent its support and was involved in every phase of this subarea plan’s development.

 For a complete description of engagement activities, see Appendix C.

 Phase 1: Scoping Community Priorities